 Most pipelines are not pipelines.
 They are wish lists with stages attached.

 This scorecard evaluates your pipeline across 6 dimensions that determine whether your funnel produces reliable revenue or comfortable illusions.
 Score each criterion honestly.
-The total tells you where you stand — and what to fix first.
+The total will tell you where you stand and what to fix first.

 How to score